 GOAL: The purpose of this task is to become familiar with career opportunities, pathways and trends in a Creative Industries discipline that interests you.
 You will become familiar with the skills and qualities needed to have a sustainable career in the discipline, as well as the opportunities and challenges of working in the Creative Industries.
-PRODUCT: Report FORMAT: Individually, you will explore a role or occupation in the Creative Industries and you will consider how this role or occupation plays an important part in your discipline.
+PRODUCT: Report Format: Individually, you will explore a role or occupation in the Creative Industries and you will consider how this role or occupation plays an important part in your discipline.
 You will research the skills and qualities required in the occupation, and research and analyse career pathways, opportunities and challenges and present your findings as a written report.
-Further details of this task will be provided in Canvas and in tutorials.
 Students will have the opportunity to receive early feedback in Week 3 Tutorials.
-CRITERIA: No. Learning Outcome assessed An understanding of the personal skills and qualities required to have a career in the Creative Industries 15 2 An understanding of the selected Creative Industries discipline 1 5 3 An understanding of the opportunities and challenges for careers in the selected Creative Industries discipline 5 4 The clarity and concision with which information is communicated 3
+CRITERIA: No. Learning Outcome assessed 1 An understanding of the personal skills and qualities required to have a career in the Creative Industries 15 2 An understanding of the selected Creative Industries discipline 15 3 An understanding of the opportunities and challenges for careers in the selected Creative Industries discipline 6 4 The clarity and concision with which information is communicated 3 GENERIC SKILLS: